Is Your Text-Heavy Executive Resume Sinking Your Job Search?

 Simply say: “Generated 10% YOY sales increase, working with a team of 5 to create and deliver new marketing campaign”.

 Career history dates back more than 15 years

 No need to list every job you have ever had on your resume.
 Focus on recent work history, detailing leadership positions over earlier, starting roles.

 For executives, sharing the most recent 15 years of work experience, give or take, is sufficient.
 Also, the further back in time you get on your resume, the less robust information needs to be.
 Only provide very early career details if experiences are absolutely required or beneficial for the targeted role.

 Value isn’t easy to spot

-To summarize, employers don’t care about all the details.
+To summarize, resume readers don’t care about all the details.
 Only those that matter to them.
 They want to read results, but most importantly, they want to know if you can make results happen for THEM.

-Make it easy for employers to locate key facts and the ROI you offer as a candidate in your executive resume by keeping resume material ‘lean and clean’.A sharper content focus and format will ensure you enjoy smoother sailing throughout your job search!
+Make it easy for employers to locate key facts and the ROI you offer as a candidate in your executive resume by keeping resume material ‘lean and clean.’
+Sharper content focus and format will ensure you enjoy smoother sailing throughout your job search!